tanvibalsara18/DiaCare-Chatbot/README.md

 }
 ```

+**How the "language" field works:**

+-The "language" field in the request specifies the language for the response.

+-If the user provides a language code (e.g., "gu" for Gujarati), the question will be translated to English first, and the response will be translated back to the specified language.

+-If no "language" field is provided, the chatbot will default to English, and the response will be given in English.

+--For example, if a user asks the question in Gujarati but specifies "language": "gu", the chatbot will translate the question to English, search for an answer, and then translate the response back to Gujarati.

 ---

 ## 🧠 How It Works

+1. Multi-language Support:
+The chatbot detects the language of the user's question.
+If the question is not in English, it will automatically translate the question to English before searching for a match in the FAQ.
+If no match is found, it will generate a response using Google Gemini AI, which is also translated back to the original language.
+This ensures a seamless experience for users, regardless of the language they use.

-1. User asks a question via POST `/chat/`.
+2. User asks a question via POST /chat/ in their preferred language (e.g., Gujarati, Spanish, etc.).

-2. We compare it semantically with existing FAQ questions using `SentenceTransformer`.
+3. We compare the question semantically with existing FAQ questions using SentenceTransformer.

-3. If similarity > 0.80 → return the matched FAQ answer.
+4. If similarity > 0.80 → return the matched FAQ answer in the user's language.

-4. Else → use **Google Gemini** to generate a fresh answer.
+5. Else → use Google Gemini to generate a fresh answer and translate it back to the user's language.

 ---